Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 - organisation skills when managing work for a range of employers and clients.

 You'll need considerable previous experience, paid or voluntary, working with children for entry on to most training courses, as well as a mature attitude.

 Finding work experience with a play therapist or an organisation offering this service can be challenging due to the numerous regulations around working with children.
 However, you can gain experience in many other relevant areas such as schools, play groups, youth work, social services and mental health support.

-As you'll be working with children, an enhanced Disclosure and Barring Service (DBS) check is usually required.
+As you'll be working with children, an enhanced criminal records check is usually required.

 As a qualified play therapist you can work for a range of employers, including:

 You can also work on a range of community programmes, which are often charity or local government initiatives.